Multidimensional Sequential Screening: Dynamic Decoupling

-Applying the divergence theorem as in \cite{opttransport} allows us to express $\nabla_\theta u(\gamma, \theta)$ in terms of $u(\gamma, \theta)$.
-However, this significantly complicates the expression and does not offer much additional insight; in fact, it may be simpler to express the problem in terms of $\nabla_\theta u(\gamma, \theta)$ instead.
-There are two further complications preventing us from using an optimal transport or duality (see \cite{kleiner2019}) approach to analyze the problem.
+The second step: Exploiting this distortion to buyer information rents.
+The usual approach to multidimensional screening problems would be to apply the divergence theorem as in \cite{opttransport}, expressing $\nabla_\theta u(\gamma, \theta)$ in terms of $u(\gamma, \theta)$, and then applying duality.\footnote{There are two complications preventing us from using an optimal transport or duality (see \cite{kleiner2019}) approach to analyze the problem.
 First, as \cite{segal2014} notes, the consumer's expected interim utility function may be discontinuous in $\gamma$.
 Unlike continuity in $\theta$ being guaranteed by feasibility of the allocation rule, the principal may choose to give information rents to consumers with different values of $\gamma$ at different values of $\theta$.
 While is is possible to use an orthogonalization approach to transform the problem, making $\E[\theta|\gamma]{u(\gamma, \theta)}$ continuous in $\gamma$, it is unclear if $u(\gamma, \theta)$ itself can be made continuous in $\gamma$; or if doing so would be an useful exercise.
 Second, the usual single-crossing conditions that lead to monotonicity being a necessary and sufficient condition for implementability do not hold.
-We can view the problem as the principal designing a utility function $w$ where an agent with private information $\gamma$ values $w$ at
+We can view the problem as the principal designing a utility function $w$ where a buyer with private information $\gamma$ values $w$ at

 Then, the usual characterizations of single crossing or monotonicity in $w$ cannot be applied as $w$ is a high-dimensional object.
-However, cyclic monotonicity as in \cite{rochet1987} is still a necessary and sufficient condition for implementability, but is difficult to operationalize.
+However, cyclic monotonicity as in \cite{rochet1987} is still a necessary and sufficient condition for implementability, but is difficult to operationalize.} However, due to the additional distortion of $f_\gamma(\theta|\gamma)$ stemming from only paying the buyer information rents scaling with the informativeness of their initial private information, it is possible to instead apply the divergence theorem to express $u(\gamma, \theta)$ in terms of $\nabla_\theta u(\gamma, \theta)$ in a simple way, especially so if invariant dependencies holds.

-When does Lemma \ref{formulation} help?
-Consider the case when different dimensions of $\theta$ are independent (the following intuition generalizes): Then, multidimensional sequential screening problems have a simple solution.
-In this case, additivity of scores $s(\gamma, \theta)$ leads to independently selling each good being optimal: Each dimension of $\theta$ provides information about $\gamma$ separately.
-The joint forces of intertemporal screening and independence leads to the solution being separable: Intertemporal screening enables the principal to push surplus extraction to the first period while additivity of scores enables information rents to be computed good-by-good.

 Formally, let $\mathbf{V}(\theta|\gamma)$ be a vector-valued function satisfying